 The book is mainly oriented to Masters students in Economics, Finance and Public Policy; to upper undergraduate students; and to PhD students in programs with an applied focus.
 Every chapter starts with the basics topics using as little math as possible, and covers the standard topics in Masters Microeconomics courses (and most topics in first-year PhD Micro).
-It covers preference relations, demand theory and applications, producer theory, choice under uncertainty, partial and general equilibrium, monopoly, game theory, imperfect competition, externalities, public goods, and contract theory.
+The book includes chapters on:

 Ancillary materials for instructors:

 - Solutions Manual, with detailed answer keys to all end-of-chapter exercises; and

 - Editable PowerPoint slides of all chapters, which should facilitate teaching preparation for instructors teaching the class.